dereneaton/ipyrad/docs/installation.rst

 the default location to search for Python and Python modules, and also so that it can find executables in this directory.
 If you find that setting this path interferes with any of your other software you can always comment out the line from **~/.bashrc**.
-But, if conflicts arise my advice would be rather than working around conda_, to instead learn more about it (instructions_), since it is a powerful tool for creating multiple environments with different software packages that do not conflict.
+However, the whole point of conda_ is to create unique environments in which software packages are protected from conflicting with each other, so if you run into problems it can likely be fixed using conda_.

 Once conda_ is installed, ipyrad_ can be installed by typing the following command into a terminal: